The rising threat of QR code scams

 The ease of creating QR codes and the fact that we can’t really read them presents a golden opportunity for scammers.
 Because it’s physically impossible for us to read them without using our phones, we can’t really tell if they’re legit or not.
 So we often scan them without even thinking twice, putting our full trust in their legitimacy.

+How do you know the QR code is real or fake?
 Normally, you would point your camera at a QR code, which then gets scanned by your phone, decoding the information to direct you to a specific website, display a message, or even add contact details to your phone.
 This forces us to trust that the code will direct us to the intended URL or perform the expected action.
 This trust is exactly what cybercriminals exploit.
 They cleverly alter or swap out genuine QR codes, leading people to malicious sites instead of their intended destinations.
 These harmful websites are cunningly designed to swipe your sensitive data.
 Without even realizing it, you might be inputting your information into a bogus payment system or a deceptive login page that closely mimics the real thing.

 On top of that, scammers strategically place their QR codes in locations where we typically expect to see them, such as in restaurants, parking meters, or embedded in emails.
-This strategic placement is a calculated move, waiting for us to unsuspecting scan the code and fall for the trap.
+This strategic placement is a calculated move, waiting for us to unsuspectingly scan the code and fall for the trap.

 Types of QR code scams